bdcht/ccrawl/doc/usage.rst

 Since files are only parsed and not compiled by libclang, the set of included files can be imcomplete and syntax errors only lead to ignored definitions.
-Of course, many queries do require ultimately that all subtypes of a structure have been collected but this is not enforced by crawl at parsing time.
-Crawl will also try to extract comments associated to these features when possible.
+Of course, many queries do require ultimately that all subtypes of a structure have been collected but this is not enforced by ccrawl at parsing time. ccrawl will also try to extract comments associated to these features when possible.

 The local database is a TinyDB JSON Storage file.
-For performance and scaling reasons, crawl supports also the use of remote MongoDB or CouchDB databases allowing massive indexing of the samples build locally.
+For performance and scaling reasons, ccrawl supports also the use of remote MongoDB or CouchDB databases allowing massive indexing of the samples build locally.